nlp52/tiny_tapeout/docs/info.md

 ## How it works

-This design connects to a P/S2 Keyboard that
+This design connects to a P/S2 Keyboard that will display the letter you press on the P/S2 keyboard.

 ## How to test